Modern Gentlemen

 According to the CDC, it’s better to discuss the alternatives with your medical practitioner than to use opioids.
 Exercise and physical therapy can be very beneficial, and so can CBT (cognitive behavioral therapy).

-There’s evidence supporting the positive effects of the CBD found in marijuana, the chronic pain facts show.
+There’s evidence supporting the positive effects of the CBD found in marijuana.
 If you can get a medicinal marijuana prescription, consider replacing addictive opioids with natural CBD oils.

 (American Society for Nutrition; Therapeutic Advances in Musculoskeletal Disease)